carbon-language/carbon-lang/lld/docs/index.rst

   machine, you can expect that LLD runs more than twice as fast as the GNU gold linker.
 Your mileage may vary, though.

-- It supports various CPUs/ABIs including x86-64, x86, x32, AArch64,
-  ARM, MIPS 32/64 big/little-endian, PowerPC, PowerPC 64 and AMDGPU.
+- It supports various CPUs/ABIs including AArch64, AMDGPU, ARM, Hexagon, MIPS 32/64 big/little-endian, PowerPC, PowerPC64, RISC-V, SPARC V9, x86-32 and
-  Among these, x86-64, AArch64, and ARM (>= v6) are production quality.
+  x86-64.
+Among these, AArch64, ARM (>= v6), PowerPC, PowerPC64, x86-32 and
-  MIPS seems decent too. x86 should be OK but is not well tested yet.
+  x86-64 have production quality.
+MIPS seems decent too.

 - It is always a cross-linker, meaning that it always supports all the above targets however it was built.
 In fact, we don't provide a